Updated: January 7, 2025

 Outside of the U.S., global efforts are ramping up significantly:

-• Europe: In 2022, the EU made plans to adopt the €210 billion REPowerEU initiative.9,10 The initiative increases the EU’s 2030 target for clean energy generation to 45% and would grow clean energy capacity by an additional 15%.11 The program joins the EU’s Global Gateway program as a major part of the bloc’s plan to accelerate energy transition.
-The Global Gateway seeks to invest €300 billion to support sustainable development around the world.12 Building upon and complementing these initiatives, the EU recently published the Green Deal Industrial Plan (GDIP), which aims to provide a more supportive environment for the scaling up technologies and products required to meet Europe's climate targets.13
+- Europe: In 2022, the EU made plans to adopt the €210 billion REPowerEU initiative.9,10 The initiative increases the EU’s 2030 target for clean energy generation to 45% and would grow clean energy capacity by an additional 15%.11 The program joins the EU’s Global Gateway program as a major part of the bloc’s plan to accelerate energy transition.
+The Global Gateway seeks to invest €300 billion to support sustainable development around the world.12 In June of 2024, the European Commission adopted Net Zero Industry Act, aimed at bolstering manufacturing of clean technologies with an objective of meeting 40% of EU’s deployment needs by 2030.13

-• China: In March 2022, China released its 14th Five-Year Plan (14FYP), which seeks to grow clean energy output by 50% by 2025, primarily through wind and solar.14 The plan represents a major stride in outlining how the country will meet its 2030 emissions target and 2060 carbon neutrality goals.
+- China: In March 2022, China released its 14th Five-Year Plan (14FYP), which seeks to grow clean energy output by 50% by 2025, primarily through wind and solar.14 The plan represents a major stride in outlining how the country will meet its 2030 emissions target and 2060 carbon neutrality goals.
+China has also retained its position as the world’s leader in battery electric vehicle (BEV), one out of every four cars in China in 2023 was a BEV.15

-• Japan: Japan enacted its Green Transformation Program in 2022, which will invest $126 billion to meet decarbonization goals, with a significant share of those dollars going to alternative energy sources, technologies and infrastructure.15
+- Japan: Japan enacted its Green Transformation Program in 2022, which will invest $126 billion to meet decarbonization goals, with a significant share of those dollars going to alternative energy sources, technologies and infrastructure.16

 CONTINUED INNOVATION COULD ACCELERATE THE ADOPTION OF CLEAN ENERGY

-By 2026, some estimate that global renewable-electric capacity could rise more than 80% from 2020 levels, with two-thirds coming from wind and solar.16
+By 2026, some estimate that global renewable-electric capacity could rise more than 80% from 2020 levels, with two-thirds coming from wind and solar.17

 Wind Power

 The world has come a long way since the advent of the windmill.
-Onshore wind farms contain hundreds, sometimes thousands, of individual turbines which stand ~310 feet tall and boast long blades that give them 410-foot diameters.17 Just one of them can power 940 American homes.18 Turbines are becoming more and more efficient as advances in technology and engineering improve their design and lower costs.
+Onshore wind farms contain hundreds, sometimes thousands, of individual turbines which stand ~310 feet tall and boast long blades that give them 410-foot diameters.18 Just one of them can power 940 American homes.19 Turbines are becoming more and more efficient as advances in technology and engineering improve their design and lower costs.

 Advances in wind power technology drove costs down, incentivizing new wind projects and expanding installed wind power capacity